unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 ##### Explicit value #####

 The explicit value is the human-readable part of a @unikname.
-It can be an arbitrary long string of characters from the Safetypo:copyright: alphabet[LINK TO SOMETHING HERE].
+It can be an arbitrary long string of characters from the [Safetypo:copyright: alphabet](https://github.com/unik-name/SafeTypo/blob/master/alphabet.md).

 > :warning: For applicative purposes, we recommend an explicit value no longer than 100 characters.

-To prevent phishing attempts, explicit values that are too close to existing @unikname cannot be registered.
+To prevent phishing and spoofing attempts, explicit values that are too similar to each other are considered equivalent and will resolve to the same DID.
+This means that a @unikname with an explicit value too close to an existing @unikname of the same type cannot be registered.

 For instance, the following @uniknames are equivalent:

 ```
 @bob